django-ckeditor/django-ckeditor/README.rst

    For the default file system storage images will be uploaded to "uploads" folder in your MEDIA_ROOT and urls will be created against MEDIA_URL (/media/uploads/image.jpg).

+   CKEditor has been tested with django FileSystemStorage and S3BotoStorage.
+   There are issues using S3Storage from django-storages.

 #.
 Add CKEditor URL include to your project's ``urls.py`` file::

     (r'^ckeditor/', include('ckeditor.urls')),